 A mammogram is a screening test for breast cancer.
 These types of screening tests play an important role in maintaining good health.
 While some tests can be done quickly during a regular doctor’s visit, a mammogram requires an additional appointment at a special facility.
 The test itself is also rather uncomfortable, not to mention the stress a potential cancer diagnosis can cause.
-Do the benefits of mammograms outweigh these downfalls?
 The following will help you understand the benefits and risks of a mammogram so that you can make an informed decision about your options.

 Screening tests can help identify illnesses and health problems before symptoms arise.
 For illnesses like cancer, early detection may allow for more treatment options and improve the prognosis.